 In 2013 the National Academy of Sciences (NAS) was tasked to review the BLM program and confirmed every flaw and created a series of recommendations.
 WHE had active litigation that was filed prior to the report.
 But we began a step to create the possibility of yet beginning another journey, we dropped the litigation.

-In 2016, after years of conversation, we have begun that journey.
+In 2016, after years of conversation and informal attempts to address issues internally, we have begun that journey.
 Coming to an agreement with the Nevada state office of the BLM we now take a step together to create a new journey.
 One we hope can lead to a strong foundation that can lead to management as intended under law.
 We are well aware of the public frustration that the wild horse program usually is justified to suit other uses.
 Livestock, mining and now Sage Grouse drive the larger picture of public land management.
 Wild horses and burros use about 11% of all public land and often appear relegated into a footnote.
 In order to sustain wild horses and burros as an integral part of public land we need to overhaul not only the program, but our thinking.

 We have begun the next “Journey.”
 The last week we have taken the first steps on the ground as working partners with NV BLM.